qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    move the point feature itself; you should use the |nodeTool| :sup:`Node Tool` or |moveFeature| :sup:`Move Feature` tool for this purpose.

-.. warning: **Ensure to assign the same field to all symbol layers**
+.. warning:: **Ensure to assign the same field to all symbol layers**

    If at least two layers of the symbol have different fields assigned to their data-defined property (e.g. rotation), the corresponding tool will consider